-It was only in recent years, when I hit my mid-30s, that I became aware of how repeating this cycle of behaviors wasn’t serving me in any way.
+Only in recent years, when I hit my mid-30s, I became aware that repeating this behavior cycle wasn’t serving me in any way.
 In fact, they were keeping me stuck in a negative place and holding me back from healing and moving forward.
-It’s been during this time that I decided to break that cycle and give my intuition the voice and attention it deserved by making the following self-care steps a part of my life.
+During this time, I decided to break that cycle and give my intuition the voice and attention it deserved by making the following self-care steps a part of my life.

-1. I give myself permission to not feel motivated all the time.
 I always thought that motivation was this bright, powerful flame of desire that would drive me to do what was good for me, no matter what.
 After all, if something was important enough, I should want to do it all the time, right?
 Not really.
-As time passed and I gained more experience in life, I came to realize that there will be highs and there will be lows where I’ll feel like jumping off the moving train because it feels like too much work to stay on it.
+As time passed and I gained more experience in life, I realized that there will be highs and lows where I’ll feel like jumping off the moving train because it feels like too much work to stay on it.
 It’s important that you recognize this and allow yourself to be in this place without feeling guilty about it.
 Give yourself the space you need to breathe and be still, and then gradually start easing yourself into taking the steps you need to get to where you want to be.

-2. I set an intention for the day the minute I wake up.
-When life has knocked you off your feet and you aren’t sure where to go, the thoughts that go through your head in the first few minutes of your day can mean the difference between getting closer to the path of healing or drifting further away from it.
+When life has knocked you off your feet, and you aren’t sure where to go, the thoughts that go through your head in the first few minutes of your day can mean the difference between getting closer to the path of healing or drifting further away from it.
 Instead of allowing negative thoughts to take center stage in my mind the way they used to, I now guide my thoughts to these two steps the minute I wake up:

-3. Your intention doesn’t have to be difficult or complicated.
 It just has to be meaningful to you.
 I prioritize getting enough restful sleep.
-Over the past few years, I experienced several violent break-ins into my home, and at the same time was struggling to deal with an emotionally abusive relationship.
+Over the past few years, I experienced several violent break-ins into my home while struggling to deal with an emotionally abusive relationship.
 As a result, anxiety became a constant companion, making it difficult for me to fall and stay asleep.

 Now as I heal, doing my best to make sure that I get enough sleep each night has become a priority for me, and this means having a pre-sleep ritual in place:

-I don’t drink coffee, but I love tea, so I stick to caffeine-free teas after 4:00 pm.
+- I don’t drink coffee but love tea, so I stick to caffeine-free teas after 4:00 pm.

-4. I focus on building mindfulness.
-Having been an emotional eater since my teens, it can be easy for me to fall back into my old pattern of turning to food for comfort when stress and anxiety get the better of me.
+Having been an emotional eater since my teens, I can easily fall back into my old pattern of turning to food for comfort when stress and anxiety get the better of me.
 This is why nurturing mindfulness is an important part of my daily routine, especially when things get rough.

 If you’re struggling to give up a habit that you know isn’t good for you, here’s my challenge to you: Every time you’re tempted to say yes to that box of donuts, the bottle of wine, or pity party, ask yourself, “Is this going to make me stronger?”
 If your answer is “no,” move away from it.

-5. I make gentle movement a part of my day.
-I know I can’t be happy and capable if my body isn’t healthy and strong, so I make time three to five times a week to exercise.
-If I’m not in a good place and am running low on the energy, I can’t make it through an intense workout that involves heavy equipment, so I shift gears and go slow with my own body weight instead.
+I know I can’t be happy and capable if my body isn’t healthy and strong, so I exercise three to five times a week.
+If I’m not in a good place and run low on energy, I can’t make it through an intense workout involving heavy equipment, so I shift gears and go slow with my body weight instead.

 Fitness isn’t always about going hard and fast all the time or getting flat abs—it also means being able to listen to your body and spirit so that you can add purposeful movement into your day that helps you build the resilience you need to deal with the anxieties of everyday life.

-6. I learn something new that will strengthen me from the inside out every day.
-Whenever I feel stuck in a rut or painful place, I often have my gut telling me that it’s because I may not yet have the necessary skills, insights, or right mindset to heal and break free from it.
+Whenever I feel stuck in a rut or painful place, my gut often tells me that it’s because I may not yet have the necessary skills, insights, or right mindset to heal and break free from it.